canjs/canjs/docs/can-guides/migrating_to_3.0.md

 ```

 Which sets `window.foo.bar`, this argument is no longer accepted by [can-construct].
 If you *really* need to set a global you can do so yourself using the return value of [can-construct.extend].

+Instead the first argument to [can-construct.extend] is the name of the constructor function.
+This is nice for development as you'll get named objects in your dev tools.

 ## Modernized migration path